ermshiperete/job-dsl-plugin-wiki/withXml.md

 # Overview

 withXml is a method inside the Job DSL to give direct access to underlying XML of the Jenkins config.xml.
 The method is provided a closure to manipulate the groovy.util.Node that is passed in.
-All standard documentation for Node applies here, the object passed in represents the Jenkins root object, <project/>.
+All standard documentation for Node applies here, the object passed in represents the Jenkins root object<project/>.

 # Caveat